Moo-Ack-Productions/MCprep/README.md

 Known Bugs
 ======
 - SOMETIMES UNDO (control/command z) MAY CRASH AFTER MESHSWAPPING, recommended to save before using to be safe but generally is fine.
-- Currently assumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1, please set it to 1m or 100cm on export or use the upscale function.
+- Currently meshwapassumes that the block size is 1x1x1, note that by default Mineways has a block size 0.1x0.1x0.1, please set it to 1m or 100cm on export or use the upscale function.
+- Motion blur glithces on wind-swaying elements, e.g. grass: This is a bug with blender, where solidify plus the displacement modifiers and split edges modifiers can create bad motion blur effects.
+The easy fix is to remove split edges and let the grass be shaded smoothly instead.
 - **Both mineways and jmc2obj oddities:**
   - Redstone items like repeaters, dust, and so forth generally don't swap properly, and is a much more difficult problem to solve.
   - Rails: for jmc2obj, all rails should at least be placed in the correct position, but not necessarily rotated correctly.